Chain Pricing

 Tires Plus, the Firestone sister brand

 Firestone Complete Auto Care and Tires Plus are both owned by Bridgestone Americas and share back-end pricing and policy systems.
-The Lifetime Tire Care Package and rotation entitlements are honored at either brand.
+The rotation entitlements on purchased tires are honored at either brand.
 If you buy tires at one and your local store relocates or rebrands, the entitlement does not disappear; the tires-on-VIN record is in the shared system.
 Some markets have both brands within a few miles of each other, which gives the appointment scheduler a wider slot pool when one store is fully booked.

 Common questions about Firestone tire rotation